tan-wei/genet/README.md

 ### Extensible
 __No protocol-dependent features.__

-Deplug core provides only fundamental functionality and every protocol is implemented as an independent package.
+Genet core provides only fundamental functionality and every protocol is implemented as an independent package.

 For example, display filter does not have a syntax for IPv4 address like `ipv4.src === 127.0.0.1`.